-Before proceeding, test your configuration by browsing to the Data Reviewer Server services directory.
+Before proceeding, test your configuration by browsing to the Data Reviewer SOE services directory.

-- For a multimachine deployment, browse to the services directory URL through the ArcGIS Web Adaptor (https://<web adaptor url>/arcgis/rest/services/reviewer/MapServer/exts/DataReviewerServer).
+Browse to the Data Reviewer Server services directory URL through the ArcGIS Web Adaptor (https://<web adaptor url>/rest/services/reviewer/MapServer/exts/DataReviewerServer ).

-- Verify that the Data Reviewer services directory page displays the location and spatialReference of the Reviewer workspace and four Child Resources: Batch Validation, Dashboard, ReviewerResults and Utilities.
+- Verify that the Data Reviewer Server SOE services directory displays the location and spatialReference of the Reviewer workspace and four Child Resources: Batch Validation, Dashboard, ReviewerResults and Utilities.

-A client application is required in order to use your results service.
+A client application is required to use your results service.
 In this section, you will deploy the Data Reviewer Dashboard widget to display data quality results.

-The Reviewer Dashboard widget is one of the many out-of-the-box widgets available in the Web AppBuilder for ArcGIS.
+The Reviewer Dashboard widget is one of the many out-of-the-box widgets available in the ArcGIS Web AppBuilder.
 It enables you to report by publishing data quality metrics to inform your customers, management and other interested parties about the quality of the data they use.

 The Reviewer Dashboard widget displays data quality result statistics as infographics—such as pie and bar charts—to summarize data quality issues identified in your GIS data.
 The statistics represent total counts of results summarized by a field that allows you to understand the number and type of results present in your data.